 What are these other goods?
 The most common answers have been justice, fairness, and equality.

 Justice, according to Plato, is “rendering to each his due” (Republic, Bk.
 1).
-We might suppose that what people are due is a matter of what people are owed, either because they deserve it, or because they were promised it, or because they simply have a moral right to it.
+We might suppose that what people are due is a matter of what people are owed, either because they deserve it or because they have a moral right to it.
 Suppose we plug these ideas into consequentialism.
-Then we get the theory that things should be assessed solely in terms of resulting welfare and in terms of the extent to which people get what they deserve, what they were promised, and what they have a right to.
+Then we get the theory that things should be assessed in terms of not only how much welfare results but also the extent to which people get what they deserve and the extent to which moral rights are respected.

 For consequentialism to take this line, however, is for it to restrict its explanatory ambitions.
 What a theory simply presupposes, it does not explain.
 A consequentialist theory that presupposes both that justice is constituted by such-and-such and that justice is one of the things to be promoted does not explain why the components of justice are important.
 It does not explain what desert is.
-It does not explain the importance of promises and the prerequisites for them to be binding.
 It does not explain the importance of moral rights, much less try to determine what the contents of these moral rights are.
 These are matters too important and contentious for a consequentialist theory to leave unexplained or open.
 If consequentialism is going to refer to justice, desert, and moral rights, it needs to analyze these concepts and justify the role it gives them.

 One way for consequentialists to deal with justice and fairness is to contend that justice and fairness are constituted by conformity with a certain set of justified social practices, and that what justifies these practices is that they generally promote overall welfare and equality.
 Indeed, the contention might be that what people are due, what people have a moral right to, what justice and fairness require, is conformity to whatever practices promote overall welfare and equality.